 This course investigates the packaging industry and its impact on the consumer in retail environments.
-Principles of threedimensional design will be explored as students design and construct packaging and point-of-purchase displays.
+Principles of three-dimensional design will be explored as students design and construct packaging and point-of-purchase displays.
 Course topics include printing and finishing methods, UPC codes, FDA regulations, merchandising systems, marketing strategies, and brand identity.

-The prerequisites are DES 2950 and DES 3111.
-There is a lab fee.
+The prerequisite is DES 3111.
+There is a course fee.
 This course is offered every spring.